yoyoFC/bikesharing/README.md

 ## Overview of the statistical analysis

 The purpose of this project is to obtain statistical parameters based on the Citi Bike program established in New York.
 The result will be the statistical reference to build a similar business located at Des Moines.
 The data source was extracted from this website: https://s3.amazonaws.com/tripdata/index.html.
 The historic records are available to the public.
-The summary of the statistical results will be displayed in different charts designed in Tableu.
+The summary of the statistical results will be displayed in different charts designed in Tableu with the title [NYC_Citybike Analysis](https://public.tableau.com/app/profile/joel4774/viz/NYC_Citibike_Challenge_JFC/NYC_Citibike_Analysis).
 This document will include screenshots and comments for each item.

 ## Results